-There really is scientific evidence that masturbation can cause increased testosterone levels, and that increased testosterone levels are one factor in acne breakouts.
+There is really a scientific evidence that masturbation can cause increased testosterone levels, and that increased testosterone levels are one factor in acne breakouts.
 The fact that one has acne, however, neither proves nor disproves the proposition that they indulge in masturbation.

-In the rare, unfortunate individuals who masturbate so compulsively that they do not attend to basic hygiene, acne may occur—but it would hardly be the most significant health or life issue.
+Individuals who masturbate so compulsively that they do not attend to basic hygiene, acne may occur. 🛀🧼 But it would hardly be the most significant health or life issue.
 In individuals who masturbate several times daily, there may be temporary increases in testosterone levels that may lead to temporary increases in 5-alpha-dihydrotestosterone levels that lead to increased oil production—but this probably is not enough to cause acne.
 If skin oil production goes up for a few hours, the excess oil is not necessarily trapped in pores.
 Shiny skin would seem to be a more likely indicator of sexual self-gratification than acne—but there are also multiple factors that cause shiny skin.